-Pakistan’s Prime Minister Imran Khan took his nation’s bitter dispute over Jammu and Kashmir to the U.N.
-General Assembly on Friday, accusing Indian Prime Minister Narendra Modi of cruelty towards Muslims and warning of a potential “bloodbath” in the region.
+UNITED NATIONS (AN) — Pakistan's Prime Minister Imran Khan took his nation's bitter dispute over Jammu and Kashmir to the U.N.
+General Assembly on Friday, accusing Indian Prime Minister Narendra Modi of cruelty towards Muslims and warning of a potential "bloodbath" in the region.

 Since gaining their independence from the British 72 years ago, nuclear-armed rivals Pakistan and India fought each other in three wars, including two for control of Jammu and Kashmir.
-Hindu-majority Jammu has about 6 million people; Muslim-majority Kashmir about has 8 million people.
+Hindu-majority Jammu has 6 million people; Muslim-majority Kashmir has 8 million people.

 Now there are 900,000 Indian troops in the Kashmir valley and "they haven't come to — as Narendra Modi says — for the prosperity of Kashmir," said Khan.

 “What’s he going to do when he lifts the curfew?
 Does he think the people of Kashmir are quietly going to accept the status quo?” the Pakistani leader said at the United Nations.
 “What is going to happen when the curfew is lifted will be a bloodbath.”

 In his speech to world leaders, Modi, who spoke an hour before Khan, did not specifically mention the decision by Modi's Hindu nationalist government in August to downgrade Jammu and Kashmir’s limited autonomy — which Modi claims was misused by terrorists and separatists — and to impose a military curfew and cut off residents from all communications and the internet.
 Instead, Modi said, India is "a voice against terrorism" globally.

 “We belong to a country that has given the world not war, but Buddha’s message of peace," said Modi.
 "And that is the reason why our voice against terrorism, to alert the world about this evil, rings with seriousness and outrage.”